 In the free space with no frictional resistance, continuous expansion from the moment it was given an impetus more than 13 billion years ago (13.7 billion – 380,000), was to be expected; by the first law of motion this rate of expansion could go on for many billion years, However, Newton’s second law demands that there has to be a force to accelerate moving bodies.
 Where would you find such a force?

-It must be remembered that the adjective Dark to this unknown energy and matter is meant to indicate that science has not yet understood its properties except that it acts upon our universe with more force than all the fundamental forces that science is aware of.
+It must be remembered that the adjective Dark to this unknown energy and matter is meant to indicate that science has not percieved it except by induction, and is yet to understand its properties except that it acts upon our universe with more force than all the fundamental forces that science is aware of.
 Till a lot more is known about these Dark forces and how they affect the origin, preservation and death of the universe, they need not figure in our discussion on the BBT.

 Deriving the Big Bang

 The sky is a history of the past.
 The sun you see in the sky is 8 seconds old; the Venus has aged more than two hours and 30 minutes before you see it.
-The closest twin stars Apha Centauri A and B are 4.34years older when you see it, and if you were to communicate with an intelligent alien there, she will answer you after 8.4 years, Another planet Proxima b orbiting Proxima Centauri is a few million years closer at 4.2 light years. .
+The closest twin stars Apha Centauri A and B are 4.34 years older when you see it, and if you were to communicate with an intelligent alien there, she will answer you after 8.68 years, Another planet Proxima b orbiting Proxima Centauri is a few million years closer at 4.2 light years. .
 You are aware how a question-answer session conducted over satellite on your television channel shows a time gap.
 The news anchor asks a question; the reporter stares at the screen blankly for a few moments testing your patience and then comes up with an answer.
-This is because electromagnetic waves that relay their communication are situated in a geostationary orbit more than 36,000 kilometres away.
+This is because electromagnetic waves that relay their communication are situated in a geostationary orbit around 35,786 kilometres directly above the equator.
 Andromeda, the closest galaxy to our own Milky way (the faintly shimmering broad patch of a hazy ribbon that girdles our sky from horizon to horizon) is some 2.5 million light years from our solar system.

 We could rewind the continuous (or accelerated) expansion that we observe in our logical mind or by use of some mathematics, and get an idea of the development that happened during the period that began with the beginning of space and time as we know it.